blossm-network/toolbox/README.md

 * **Carson Farmer** and the folks at Textile
   * https://docsend.com/view/gu3ywqi

-*Thank you for all the work you've done!*
+*Thank you for all the work you've done and continue to do!*

 Blossm currently has adapters to run on GCP using a MongoDB database for its stores, but adapters can be built to deploy procedures on any compute server using a database of your choice.